winwiz1/crisp-react/README.md

   <details>
     <summary>Using VS Code example:</summary>
     <br/>
-Note that VS Code can mark a breakpoint with a cirle that is grey and hollow rather than red and solid, referring to it as 'Unverified breakpoint'.
-You can sheck the breakpoint has been set and marked with solid red circle by highlighting the relevant process (client or server) on VS Code Debug sidebar in the CALL STACK view.<br/>
+Note that VS Code can mark a breakpoint with a circle that is grey and hollow rather than red and solid, referring to it as 'Unverified breakpoint'.
+You can check the breakpoint has been set and marked with solid red circle by highlighting the relevant process (client or server) on VS Code Debug sidebar in the CALL STACK view.<br/>
     <br/>
 Put a breakpoint on the following line:  <code>server/src/Server.ts:59</code>.<br/>
 In the browser choose the ComponentC from the menu, the breakpoint will be hit.
 Remove the breakpoint and resume the execution.<br/>